-- Add the water, sugar, and lemon juice.
+- Add the sugar, water and lemon juice.
 Stir and set crockpot to 4 hours on high.
-Stir occasionally.

 - Once the 4 hours has passed, use an immersion blender to puree the cooked pears.
-You don't need to eliminate every chunk, but they should be mostly smooth with little chunky bits, similar to applesauce.
+You don't need to eliminate every chunk, but they should be mostly smooth with little chunky bits.

-- Set the crock pot to low for 6-8 more hours.
+- Set the slow cooker to low for 6-8 more hours.
 The time will depend on how ripe the pears were initially.
-For very ripe pears, 6 hours is plenty of time.
-For less ripe pears. it will probably take another 8 hours.
+For overripe pears, 6 hours is plenty of time.
+Less ripe pears will likely take the full 8 hours.

-Bonus: you can taste your cooking pear preserves throughout the process!
+Bonus: you can taste your cooking preserves throughout the process!

-When finished, the preserves will have the consistency of apple sauce and will be a deep brown.
-Transfer them to a mason jar or other air tight container for storage and keep them in the fridge for up to 2 weeks.
-If you know how to can, this is great!
-Follow canning methods to keep your pear preserves last longer.
+When finished, the pear mixture will have the consistency of applesauce and will be deep brown in color.
+Transfer to a mason jar or other airtight container for storage and keep them in the fridge for up to 2 weeks.

 Pear Preserves Recipe

 - Combine pears, water, lemon juice, and brown sugar in the slow cooker.
 Set to high for 4 hours.